chenz16/path_planning/README.md

 #### How to plan lane change:

-- first, check if it is safe to chang lane:
+- first, check if it is safe to change lane:

 		if (! is_safe_to_change_lanes(ego, peers, target_lane)) {
 		// keep in lane if the dynamic env changes